kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 understanding (and hopefully also practically, if the system works as intended).
 However, whether the condition is reached is not guaranteed (however, this should be the case if the system functions normally).
-This can be verified or falsified by observing the detected actual state, which correspond to the intendet state.
+This can be verified or falsified by observing the detected actual state, which correspond to the intended state.
 If they are different, action need to be taken.